Aporosa octandra: Distribution

-A. octandra var. chinensis is found from Southeast Zhōngguó/China (including Hainan) to northern Vietnam.
+A. octandra var. chinensis is found from Southeast China (including Hainan) to northern Vietnam.

 A. octandra var. malesiana is found from parts of Malesia to southwestern Thailand.
-Countries and regions in which it is native include: Philippines; Indonesia (Sulawesi, Kalimantan, Sumatera, Jawa); Malaysia (Sabah, Sarawak, Peninsular Malaysia); Thailand (southwest).
+Countries and regions in which it is native include: Philippines; Indonesia (Sulawesi, Kalimantan, Sumatra, Java); Malaysia (Sabah, Sarawak, Peninsular Malaysia); Thailand (southwest).
 It is noted that it has been recorded in error in New Guinea and Queensland.

-The native distribution of the autonym variety A. octandra var. octandra is from Southeast Asia to South Central Zhōngguó/China and the Himalaya.
-Countries and regions in which it occurs are: Thailand; Cambodia; Vietnam; Zhōngguó/China (Guangdong, Guangxi, Hainan); Laos; Myanmar; India (Nicobar Islands, Andaman Islands, Assam, and other areas); Bangladesh; East and West Himalaya region; Nepal.
+The native distribution of the autonym variety A. octandra var. octandra is from Southeast Asia to South Central China and the Himalayas.
+Countries and regions in which it occurs are: Thailand; Cambodia; Vietnam; China (Guangdong, Guangxi, Hainan); Laos; Myanmar; India (Nicobar Islands, Andaman Islands, Assam, and other areas); Bangladesh; East and West Himalaya region; Nepal.

-A. octandra var. yunnanensis is native to an area of Southeast Asia to Yunnan (Zhōngguó/China).
-Countries and regions in which it grows are: Thailand; Cambodia; Myanmar; Laos; and Yunnan (Zhōngguó/China).
+A. octandra var. yunnanensis is native to an area of Southeast Asia to Yunnan (China).
+Countries and regions in which it grows are: Thailand; Cambodia; Myanmar; Laos; and Yunnan (China).

 Habitat and ecology

 The species grows in a variety of habitats: primary, secondary, subtropical, evergreen, and (mixed) deciduous forests, savannah, belukar (low forest/scrub, perhaps anthropogenic), moist to rather dry.
 It favours shaded understorey or (partly) open places (though see below in Hong Kong).
 The tree tends to be a gallery species, favouring hills, (steep) slopes, forest edges, road sides, plains, thickets and alongside watercourses.
 It is found in a wide range of soils: from sandy to sandstone, granitic sand, limestone, clay, rocky to rocky loam, on granite or sandstone bedrocks.
 Grows at altitudes from 40m to 1500m.
 The plant generally flowers and fruits throughout the year.

 In the Na Haeo Forest Reserve (Na Haeo District, Loei Province, northeastern Thailand), A. octandra var. yunnanensis is locally dominant in the bamboo-deciduous forest, alongside Cananga brandisiana, Croton persimilis, Gardenia sootepensis, Lagerstroemia sp., Colona flagrocarpa and Pterocarpus macrocarpus.

 In the medium layer of the forest (some 6-9m tall), the varieties octandra and yunnanensis are common, along with Quercus kerrii, Memecylon scutellatum, Harrisonia perforata and a dense bamboo understory.
 The bamboo cover is so high that in order to increase woody tree species richness and diversity, that control measures on the bamboo may be advisable.

 There is a project of reforestation in the Doi Tung mountainous area of northern Thailand.
 Two varieties of A. octandra grow in the area.

 Both are deciduous trees in habit at this place, flower in January and February and fruit in May and June.
 The octandra variety grows in both evergreen with bamboo forest and disturbed areas (including roadsides); it grows on soils derived from granite and limestone bedrocks; is found between 1200 and 1375m altitutude; and has leaves from May until December.
 The yunnanensis variety grows in evergreen forest; in soils derived from granite bedrock; at elevations of 1100 to 1450m; and has leaves from April to December.